Wandsworth Town railway station

-Wandsworth Town railway station is in the London Borough of Wandsworth, in south London, in Travelcard Zone 2.
+Wandsworth Town railway station is in the London Borough of Wandsworth, in south London, in London fare zone 2.
 It is 4 mi 60 chain down the line from London Waterloo.

 The station and all trains serving it are operated by South Western Railway.

 History

 The station opened as Wandsworth when the Nine Elms to Richmond line came into service on 27 July 1846.
 It was shifted east to its present location in "around 1860".
 It was renamed Wandsworth Town on 7 October 1903.

 Services

+All services at Wandsworth Town are operated by South Western Railway.

-The typical off-peak service from the station is:
+The typical off-peak service in trains per hour is: